mlagerberg/GrabCutAndroid/README.md

 ## To do:

-- [ ] Use findContours to pick the largest contour in the mask
 - [ ] Perform poor man's anti-aliasing by rendering the contour on a 4x upscaled mask and resize down the cut image.

 ## Project dependencies:
 - Kotlin 1.51.1